bullet-db/bullet-db.github.io/docs/backend/spark-performance.md

 ### Conclusion

-The average processing time for each batch was 3 second 97 ms which was below the batch duration 5 seconds.
-For average, 1.2 CPU core and average 5GB memory were used in this experiment.
+The average processing time for each batch was 3 seconds 97 ms which was below the batch duration 5 seconds.
+On average, 1.2 CPU core and average 5GB memory were used in this experiment.
 But with queries number goes up, some of the executors memory usage were up to 8-10GB which is close to our resource limits.
 With more queries running, OOM may happen.
 So in this experiment, we can only afford up to 800 queries simultaneously.